People Always Ask About Certain Amsterdam Adventures..

 “Great.
 Just great.”
 John Doe said.
 “We are on the right tram, but obviously going the wrong way.
 I don’t even know how that happens.”

-“You know I grew up by a river,” I said.
+“You know I grew up by a river,” I said, as if that explained everything.
 The river ran from north to south in my home town, and we were taught to orient ourselves based upon our position in relationship to the river.
 Obviously in Amsterdam, where the canals ring the city, orienting to the water does not work.
 I know John Doe has no idea what I am talking about.
-“We didn’t have any definitive plans anyway,” I offered, and explained why we should stay on the tram.
+“We didn’t have any definitive plans anyway, so think of it as an Amsterdam adventure,” I offered, and explained why we should stay on the tram.

 He was shaking his head.
 “So John, what did you do in Amsterdam, they ask.
 Well, we rode around in the tram all afternoon.
 It was like a city tour,” he spouts.